haskell-servant/servant/CONTRIBUTING.md

 We are currently moving to a more aggresive release policy, so that you can get what you contribute from Hackage fairly soon.
 However, note that prior to major releases it may take some time in between releases.
-If you think you're change is small enough that it should be backported to released major versions, say so in the issue or PR.